 - Sponsors industrial webinars to educate the market on Industry 4.0 technologies and their capabilities on changing markets.

 - Community Partnerships:

 - Work with Vineland Research Innovation Centre in Canada’s Niagara Region on the farming research.

 - Members of a variety of industry-specific associations

-- Maintains strong relationship with the local community and hacker space.
+- Maintains a strong relationship with the local community and hacker space.

 - Customers first: understand and meet customers’ needs.

 - Reputable customer base, willing to provide referrals due to a high customer satisfaction rating.